iloysoft/iloysoft.github.io/README.md

 iloysoft is a software house specialized in custom software development. \
 [What is a software house?](https://www.google.com/search?q=what+is+a+software+house%3F)

+---

+### Announcement of Formal Suspension of Operations

-Please be advised that iloysoft has temporarily suspended all operations, as our founder has transitioned to a full-time CTO role at another organization.
-We are not accepting any new inquiries or projects at this time.
+Please be advised that iloysoft has officially entered a period of strategic suspension of operations, effective immediately.
+This decision follows the appointment of our founder to a full-time CTO role at an external organization.

+Consequently, iloysoft is ceasing all new business developments and client engagements until further notice.
+We extend our sincere gratitude for the professional partnerships we have shared and appreciate your understanding during this period of transition.

+---

 You can contact us via [LinkedIn](https://www.linkedin.com/in/kim-kyunghyun-923647b).